Michael B. Jordan And Denzel Washington's New Movie Trailer - Up News Info

 Michael B. Jordan + a romance movie = Give me ALL the tickets!

 Michael B. Jordan has done it again.
-By “it” I mean, managed to star in another movie that looks so good I actually got angry that it’s not out yet.
+By “it,” I mean star in another movie that looks so good I actually got angry that it’s not out yet.

 The actor will star in the new romance film A Journal for Jordan, which is directed by none other than Denzel Washington.